 We know that deciding on breast reconstruction is a very important and personal decision, and we want to make sure you are choosing an experienced plastic surgeon.
 When you come in for your initial consultation, we will thoroughly go over the many options available to you.
 We will also discuss the breast reconstruction recovery time and the cost of the procedure.
 We understand that some patients are more comfortable being treated by a female surgeon, which is why Dr. Renee Gasgarth is happily available for breast reconstruction consultations and procedures upon request.

 To determine the cost of your breast reconstruction, we invite you to schedule a private consultation at our practice.
 During your consultation, we will assess your cosmetic goals in order to pursue a treatment plan that matches your unique needs.
 Then, we will be able to provide you with a clear breakdown of the costs associated with your treatment.
 At Plastic Surgery of Palm Beach, we offer a wide array of monthly payment options to help you reach your individual wellness, beauty, and performance goals.
 We accept major credit cards, and our financing plans include CareCredit® and Alphaeon® Credit.

 Patients have visited our office over the last two decades because of the security and comfort of our board-certified plastic surgeons.
-At Plastic Surgery of Palm Beach, we take great pride in ensuring our patients’ safety and education for each procedure through their aesthetic journey.
+At Plastic Surgery of Palm Beach, our team of male and female doctors take great pride in ensuring our patients’ safety and education for each procedure through their aesthetic journey.
 Contact us today if you live in or around West Palm Beach, Jupiter, Palm Springs, Wellington, or Lake Worth.